BenjaminHerbert/BenjaminHerbert.github.io_backup/_posts/2014-04-12-my-first-post.md

 ---
-layout: default
+layout: post
-title: "First Post!"
+title: "First Post"
 ---

 This is the first post